NotYuSheng/Multimodal-Large-Language-Model/README.md

 ## Usage
 > [!NOTE]
 Project will run on GPU by default.
-To run on CPU, use the `docker-compose.cpu.yml` instead.
+To run on CPU, use the `docker-compose.cpu.yml` instead

 > [!IMPORTANT]
 > If running on Windows with GPU, run commands from WSL terminal to avoid volume mounting issues